 - The Thesis Signature Page (for master's students) and Dissertation Signature Page (for doctoral students) are used for your committee to formally approve the final, post-defense copy of your ETD.

 - The ETD Access Form is used to grant the PSU Library the non-exclusive right to make your ETD available through the Digital Repository.

 PhD students must also complete the online Survey of Earned Doctorates (SED).
 (EdD students do not complete the Survey.)
 Please register and complete the survey via the survey page on the SED website.
 The registration process will ensure that you fill out the correct survey based on the graduation month and year you provide during the registration process.
 When you register for the survey, an email will be sent to you that will allow you to access the survey.
 Once you have completed the survey, a confirmation email will be sent to the Graduate School.
 View the student brochure, or explore the SED website for more detailed information.

-The Graduate School will contact you after we have performed a formal audit of your ETD.
+The Graduate School will contact you after we have performed the initial format review of your ETD.
 Any required formatting revisions must be completed (and resubmitted through the ProQuest ETD Administrator) before you can be certified for graduation.

 Once you have graduated, no further changes can be made to your ETD.
 You were graduated in part because this document was approved by your committee and the Graduate School.
 Your ETD therefore becomes part of your academic record and cannot be changed after graduation, even to correct typos.